yonglezh-purdue/dslabs/README.md

 is a system whose core design is very similar to production storage systems like Google's Spanner.

-We have used the DSLabs framework and assignments in distributed systems classes at the University of Washington.

 ## Directory Overview
 - `framework/src` contains the interface students program against.